 AB 1374 passed through the Assembly Committee on Business and Professions on consent and the Assembly Committee on Appropriations on consent.
 The bill passed the Assembly on consent with 77 aye votes to zero noes.
-AB 773 passed to the Senate passed the Senate Business and Economic Development Committee on consent.
-The bill is now in the Senate Appropriations Committee and has not been scheduled for a hearing.
+AB 1374 passed to the Senate passed the Senate Business and Economic Development Committee on consent.
+The bill has passed the Senate Appropriations Committee and is now awaiting a vote on the Senate Floor.